cs-ed/edtech-plan-stevewalston/README.md

    * To be watched as a class on the overhead screen
  * A check for understanding
    * To be completed individually
-   * Misunderstanings are clarified as a class
+   * Misunderstandings are clarified as a class
  * Example problems
    * Some to be done as guided practice
    * Some to be completed individually, as pairs or in groups